mk6502/chipee/README.md

 ## Ubuntu

-To build using Ubuntu, install the `libsdl2-dev` package.
+To build using Ubuntu (18.04 and 20.04 have been tested), install the `libsdl2-dev` package.

 Then, run `make`.